paritytech/txwrapper/README.md

 - Factor out utility functions and types (such as `decode`, `getRegistry`, `createMethod` etc) into a library for parachain teams that allows them to release and maintain txwrapper libraries specific to their parachains.
 This could be called `@substrate/txwrapper-core`.
-This sdk will allow a parachain team to setup an offline signing library with unit tests quickly and painlessly while allowing users access to a `txwrapper` like API across parachains.
+This library will allow a parachain team to setup an offline signing library with unit tests quickly and painlessly while allowing users access to a consistent `txwrapper` API across parachains.
 - While the core utility will be factored out to its own dependency, dispatchables from generic substrate methods will be published in a package `@substrate/txwrapper-substrate` and polkadot/kusama specific dispatchables will be available in
 `@substrate/txwrapper-polkadot`.
 (This could be in a mono repo, but separate packages.)
-Parachains then create their own txwrapper lib using the sdk and publish it as `@{parachain-name}/txwrapper`.
+Parachains then create their own txwrapper lib using the `txwrapper-core` and publish it as `@{parachain-name}/txwrapper`.